 If you or a loved one were involved in an accident, seek immediate legal help to protect your rights.
 Depending on the details of your case, you might have more time or less than you think.

 As per subsection B of § 8.01-243, any claim for injury to property and expenses related to an infant’s injury must be filed within five years.
 This extended filing window recognizes that such situations may require additional time for assessment and action.
-However, don’t get lured into a false sense of security; five years pass quickly, and any delay could jeopardize your case.
+However, don’t get fooled by a false sense of security; five years pass quickly, and any delay could jeopardize your case.

 Figuring out when the clock starts ticking is essential to filing a valid claim.
 For personal injury cases, the countdown begins when the accident happens.
 However, a different system may apply to other types of cases.
 For example, according to the Code of Virginia § 8.01-244, wrongful death cases must be filed within two years from the date of the victim’s death.

 Don’t let confusion be a roadblock in your pursuit of justice.
 Knowing the starting point is like having a map.
-It helps you navigate the legal terrain more confidently.
+It helps you navigate the legal landscape more confidently.

-What Happens If You don’t Meet the Statute of Limitations?
+What Happens if You Don’t Meet the Deadline?

 Failing to meet the Virginia statute of limitations leads to potentially losing your right to seek justice.
 Your case could be dismissed, regardless of its merits, leaving you without a legal avenue to address the injustice you’ve experienced.
 To make sure that your claim is filed within the correct time frame, reach out to an experienced attorney as soon as possible.

-Under Virginia Code § 8.01-229, the statutory period can be paused under specific circumstances, extending the time limit.
+Under Virginia Code § 8.01-229, the applicable limitation period can be paused under specific circumstances, extending the time limit.
 This is not just a legal detail; it’s a provision with real implications for your case.
 Knowing when and how the clock can be paused is a strategic advantage.

 Consider if any of the following situations apply to your case.